-Off late, I have been wondering how to raise a child well.
-With the plethora of advice available, it gets quite confusing.
-No wonder, we as parents, stand baffled with no clear idea of how to raise a child well.
+Of late, I have been wondering how to raise a child well.
+With plethora of advice available, it gets quite confusing.
+No wonder we, as parents, stand baffled with no clear idea of how to raise a child well.

 Why I say you and me stand confused more than ever is because we want to raise achievers.
 Almost perfect children.
 Excelling in academia is not good enough anymore.
 Your child should be good at sports as well.
 And yes, an excellent orator too!

 The checklist of raising a smart, intelligent child is long.
-Music, Reading, Early Literacy, Midline crossing activities, Data handling, Pattern recognition etc. often top the list of raising the ‘Smart, Successful’ child.
+Music, reading, early literacy, sports and games, digital activities and gadget usage, pattern recognition etc. often top the list of raising a smart, successful child.

 With so many expectations, we are not only putting irrational pressure on our kids but also on ourselves.
-It is humanly impossible for a child as young as 5year old to do all that.
+It is humanly impossible for a child as young as 5-year-old to do all that.
 Neither it is possible for you to take care of all those aspects of personality development of your child.
 Unless, all you wish is to run behind your child all day long, scheduling them from one structured activity to another.
-And in the process, robbing of the childhood they very much deserve.
+And in the process, robbing of the childhood that they very much deserve.

 Now where does that lead us?
-Should you leave your child and let them grow up like a weed?
-Untamed and directionless?
+Should you leave your child and let them grow up like a weed, untamed and directionless?
 No!
 You should not.
-As a parent, it is your responsibility to guide and assist your child in discovering the best versions of themselves.
+As a parent, it is your responsibility to guide and assist your child in discovering the best version of her or him.

-So, how do you do that without the above-mentioned crazy checklist?
+So, how do you do without the above-mentioned crazy checklist?
 Well!
-I think I have come near to an answer that can help you and me raise a child well.
-A child who is successful and happy in her own right.
+I think I have come near to an answer that can help you and me.

-This two ingredient recipe of raising a child well consists of:
+Here’s the recipe of raising a child well.

 Children thrive with routine.
 Discipline is nothing but a positive routine that is aimed at uncovering the better version of ourselves.
 Think of discipline as self-love and not as a punishment.